futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

 ### K2 Adapter

 The PgOpTemplate in [pg_op_api.h](../src/k2/connector/yb/pggate/pg_op_api.h) defines the request and response that PG gate expects from SKV.
-Its [K2 adapter's](../src/k2/connector/yb/pggate/k2_adapter.h) responsibility to convet the request to SKV client request and then convert the response back from SKV client response.
-Please be aware that the k2 adapter handle the requests in an asynchourous fashion and it could handle a batch of operations one by one when PgSession flushes buffered operations.
+Its [K2 adapter's](../src/k2/connector/yb/pggate/k2_adapter.h) responsibility to convert the request to SKV client request and then convert the response back from SKV client response.
+Please be aware that the k2 adapter handle the requests in an asynchronous fashion and it could handle a batch of operations one by one when PgSession flushes buffered operations.

 ``` c